-In the last 2 articles I covered two tax-advantage retirement accounts 401k, and Roth IRA.
+In the last 2 articles I covered two tax-advantage retirement accounts 401k, y Roth IRA.
 Now I’m covering The Health Savings Account (HSA), another tax advantaged account with amazing benefits for those individuals with a high deductible health plan.
 I’ve personally used it for the last 7 years and now take advantage of the investment opportunities it has created for me.

 What is a Health Savings Account (HSA)